PART 1 OF A FIVE-PART SERIES ON UNDERSTANDING HOW MUCH RESOLUTION A HOLOGRAM NEEDS TO APPEASE THE EYE

 The illustration above shows this relationship between the ƒ/# and maximum diffraction-limited resolving power (Airy disk diameter in μm/cycle) for three wavelengths (red, green, and blue shown respectively).
 Each wavelength is plotted individually because the wavelength of light affects the spot size a bit differently.
 The horizontal axis is the ƒ/# with the aperture getting larger towards the right.
 Note that the range of pupil sizes are highlighted between ƒ/2.8 – ƒ/8.
 The vertical axis logarithmically plots the spot diameter in um/cycle which gets smaller towards the top indicating higher resolution.
 The takeaway here is that according only to the Rayleigh diffraction limits, the answer to the question of the smallest detail that the eye can resolve on the retina is between 2 – 12 μm/cycle and are highly dependent on the size of the pupil and wavelength of light.

-If we want to know how much resolution any display including holograms will need to satisfy human visual acuity, then as discussed, we first need to establish what the eye is capable of.
+If we want to know how much resolution any display, including holograms, will need to satisfy human visual acuity, then as discussed, we first need to establish what the eye is capable of.
 In Part 1, we granted that the eye is not really a camera, but we considered it as such anyway in order to erect some analytical scaffolding to use for a mathematical analysis of the performance of the human eye.
-We then found that the laws of physics sets a lower diffraction limit on how small a feature may be resolved due to the Airy disk and the interference of light.
-This forms the diffraction-limited model of the human eye that we will further build upon in Part 2, where we will add in the myriad of other optical wavefront aberrations suffered by all optical systems including the human eye to see how they (sadly) drag down our visual acuity even further.
+We then found that the laws of physics set a lower diffraction limit on how small a feature may be resolved due to the Airy disk and the interference of light.
+This forms the diffraction-limited model of the human eye that we will further build upon in Part 2, where we will add in the myriad of other optical wavefront aberrations suffered by all optical systems, including the human eye, to see how they (sadly) drag down our visual acuity even further.

 Bring your glasses.